NamesMT/starter-monorepo/README.md

 #### AI / LLM Chat

-> Work started in 2025-06-12 for [**T3 Chat Cloneathon**](https://cloneathon.t3.chat/) competition, with no prior AI SDK and chat streams experience, but I think I did an amazing job 🫡!
+> Done as an application for [**T3 Chat Cloneathon**](https://cloneathon.t3.chat/) competition in 1 week, with no prior AI SDK and chat streams experience, but I think I did an amazing job 🫡!
 >
-> The focus of the project is for broader adoption, prioritizing easy-to-access UI/UX, bleeding-edge features like workflows are a low prio, though, advanced capabilities per-model capabilities and fine-tuning are still expected to be elegantly supported via the model's interface. #48
+> The focus of the project is for broad, group-use adoption, prioritizing easy-to-access UI/UX, bleeding-edge features like workflows are a low prio, though, advanced capabilities per-model capabilities and fine-tuning are still expected to be elegantly supported via the model's interface. #48

-A super efficient and powerful, yet friendly LLM Chat system, featuring:
+A simple & friendly LLM Chat system, but still packing some powers, featuring:
-  * Business-ready, support `hosted` provider that you can control the billing of.
+  * `hosted` provider that you can control the billing of.
   * Supports other add-in **BYOK** providers, like `OpenAI`, `OpenRouter`,...
   * Seamless authentication integration with the main `backend`.
   * Beautiful syntax highlighting 🌈.